-Narendra DamAnodar Das Modi is an ambitious man.
+Narendra Damnodar Das Modi is an ambitious man.
 There is nothing wrong about being ambitious.
 One cannot reach anywhere unless one entertains an ambition to reach beyond it.
 An American who interviewed Modi in 2004 predicted that Modi was planning to be the Prime Minister of India.
 Those were the days when he was under fire by the rest of India, the Western media, most of Indian media and the intellectuals and secular-minded people everywhere.
 A year earlier, AB Vajpayee, the Prime Minister of India and the leader of Modi’s Hindutva Party, had considered kicking Modi out, but relented when he found himself alone.

-Today Modi is received in the United States with much fanfare and gusto.
-He is meeting the corporate honchos of the world – many of them Indians, educated in ordinary and prestigious schools, Institutes of Technology engineering colleges and Institutions of Managements established and nurtured by previous governments.
+Ten years later, Prime Minister Modi was received in the United States with much fanfare and gusto.
+He met the corporate honchos of the world – many of them Indians, educated in ordinary and prestigious schools, Institutes of Technology engineering colleges and Institutions of Managements established and nurtured by previous governments.
 Modi, whose favourite subjects are the Vedas, Suryanamaskar and 500 Sanskrit axioms which he learnt in RSS discourses now basks in the sun of praise of these high-tech men and women.